theBrianCui/Watchit/README.md

 Quick Setup Guide
 -----------
-The fastest way to get up and running is to download the precompiled executables.
-These have JXCore, a fork of Node.js, built in so you don't have to have Node.js installed to run Watchit.
+The fastest way to get up and running is to download the precompiled executables, compiled with JXCore.
 If you would like to run Watchit directly from the source, check out the [For Developers](#for-developers) section below.

+ 1. Download and extract the archive containing the executable and configuration files for your platform.
+ 2. Obtain an email provider API key from one of the following services: MailGun (free, recommended), Sendgrid (free), or Mandrill (trial/paid).
+Instructions for each service can be found below.
+If you already have an account at any of these providers, you can generate a new API key using your existing account.
+ 3. Open the configuration file `config.json` and set the `apikey` value to the one you obtained from step 2.
+Then, set the `service` key to `mailgun`, `sendgrid`, or `mandrill` depending on the service your API key belongs to.

 ----------